edge-servers/immunity-monitoring/README.rst

 2. LAN deployment
 #################

-When the OpenWISP server and the network devices are deployed in the same L2 network (eg: an office LAN) and the OpenWISP server is reachable on the LAN address, OpenWISP can then use the **Last IP** field of the devices to reach them.
+When the Immunity server and the network devices are deployed in the same L2 network (eg: an office LAN) and the Immunity server is reachable on the LAN address, Immunity can then use the **Last IP** field of the devices to reach them.

-In this scenario it's necessary to set the `"OPENWISP_MONITORING_MANAGEMENT_IP_ONLY" <#openwisp-monitoring-management-ip-only>`_ setting to ``False``.
+In this scenario it's necessary to set the `"OPENWISP_MONITORING_MANAGEMENT_IP_ONLY" <#immunity-monitoring-management-ip-only>`_ setting to ``False``.

 Creating checks for a device